Indicates you are leaving the www.pd19.org website.

 Diamond R. Litty, Public Defender

 FAMILY HISTORY: Native Floridian, raised on the Treasure Coast.
 Attended St. Anastasia and John Carroll High School in Fort Pierce.
-Treasure Coast resident for 50 years.
-Married to County Court Judge, Tom Walsh; one seventeen year old son, Blaze Jordan Walsh attending the University of Florida.
+Treasure Coast resident for over 50 years.
+Married to County Court Judge, Tom Walsh; one son, Blaze Jordan Walsh attending the University of Florida.

 AFTER HIGH SCHOOL: Attended Indian River Community College, St. Mary’s College at Notre Dame and Graduated from Rollins College, Winter Park, Florida in 1978.
 Taught Algebra at John Carroll High School.
 Graduated from Nova Law School in Ft.
 Lauderdale in 1981.

 AFTER LAW SCHOOL: Assistant State Attorney in the 19th Circuit for Bob Stone and then for State Attorney, Bruce Colton, from 1981 to 1987.
 After serving the Nineteenth Judicial Circuit for six years as a prosecutor, Diamond opened the only "all female" law firm in the Circuit.
 She maintained this successful practice, handling primarily family and criminal law cases, for six years.
-She is a certified Family Law Mediator and County Court Mediator and she is Death Penalty qualified.
+She is a certified Family Law Mediator, County Court Mediator and she is Death Penalty qualified.

 Elected in 1992, Ms. Litty is the Nineteenth Judicial Circuit’s Public Defender.

 Serving as a Commissioner and Secretary in Tallahassee for the Justice Administrative Commission since 1994.

 Current Community Involvement: